Skip to main content

 University endowments manage over $840 billion collectively, with the largest committing 50 to 75 percent to alternatives.
 These are among the highest-conviction allocators to private equity, venture, hedge funds, and real assets in the institutional market.

-Endowment capital is perpetual -- no liability windows, no benefit payments, no redemption cycles.
+Endowment capital is perpetual, no liability windows, no benefit payments, no redemption cycles.
 That makes endowments ideal LPs for long-duration strategies like PE buyout funds, early-stage venture, and opportunistic real estate.

 The Yale model created permanent structural demand for alternatives managers.
 Large endowment offices actively build concentrated GP rosters and maintain them for decades, generating recurring commitments across fund cycles.